collective/collective.editskinswitcher/README.txt

 For a customer of `Zest Software`_ I [Maurits van Rees] created a package called ``collective.editskinswitcher``.
 I gladly took some code from colleague Mark van Lent who did something similar for a different web site.
-The package is on the Cheese Shop so it can be easy installed.
+The package is on the Python Package Index so it can be easy installed.
 And the code is in the Plone github collective_.

 .. _`Zest Software`: http://zestsoftware.nl